 About Kremerata Baltica

 The talented group of musicians soon developed into one of the best international chamber orchestras in the world, and since then it has cemented its international reputation in major concert venues around the world.
-During the last 18 years Kremerata Baltica has played in more than 50 countries, performing in 600 cities and giving more than a 1500 concerts around the world: Asia, Australia, North and Latin America, as well as all over the Europe.
-The orchestra has released more than 25 CDs, won Grammy Award and the ECHO prize in 2002, and received the Praemium Imperiale Grant for Young Artists in 2009 and was nominated for another Grammy in 2015.
+During the last 18 years Kremerata Baltica has played in more than 50 countries, performing in 600 cities and giving more than 1500 concerts around the world: Asia, Australia, North and Latin Americas, as well as all over the Europe.
 The orchestra has played numerous times as well in UK, including repeated performances at the BBC Proms.
-Every year Kremerata Baltica holds its own Festival in Sigulda and Cesis, Latvia, which took place already for the 12th time this year.
+Every year Kremerata Baltica holds its own Festival in Sigulda and Cesis, Latvia since 2003.

-Among the celebrated soloists with whom Kremerata Baltica has performed are soprano Jessye Norman, pianists Martha Argerich, Evgeny Kissin, Michail Pletnev, Daniil Trifonov, and violinists Thomas Zehetmair, Patrizia Kopachinskaya and Vadim Repin; cellists Mischa Maisky, Mario Brunello and Yo Yo Ma.
+Among the celebrated soloists with whom Kremerata Baltica has performed are soprano Jessye Norman, pianists Martha Argerich, Evgeny Kissin, Michail Pletnev, Oleg Maisenberg, Daniil Trifonov, violinists Thomas Zehetmair, Patricia Kopachinskaya, Vadim Repin, Didier Lockwood, cellists Mischa Maisky, Mario Brunello, Yo Yo Ma, Boris Pergamenschikov, Nicolas Altstaedt.
 Conductors have included Sir Simon Rattle, Esa-Pekka Salonen, Christoph Eschenbach, Kent Nagano, Heinz Holliger, Vladimir Ashkenazy, Mirga Grazinyte-Tyla.
 Each of these musicians has contributed to shaping the unique spirit of Kremerata Baltica.